Official OpenVPN Connect client program

 During investigation of a vulnerability called VORACLE, it was found that using compression to make the data that goes through the VPN tunnel smaller, and thus faster, has an adverse effect on security.
 To learn more about this see our security notification on our website regarding the VORACLE attack vulnerability.
 In order to protect our customers, we are disabling compression by default.
 Some servers of the open source variety can be configured in such a way that the client must do compression, or else the client may not connect successfully.
 In such a case, you should get the server updated to disable compression.
 But we understand that this is not always possible, and you may need to be able to connect to such a server.
 In that event you can go into the settings and re-enable compression.

-• For Windows XP, you’ll need to get an open source client from the Open Source Community.
+- For Windows Vista and XP, you’ll need to get an open source client from the Open Source Community.